tinnamchoi/ctf-team/README.md

 ### [nullcon Goa HackIM CTF 2022](https://ctftime.org/event/1718)

 Could not access any challenges at all after doing the sanity check so I just gave up on this.
 I think T3N4CI0US cursed this one.

+Didn't bother making a separate repo for obvious reasons.

 #### Stats